upstream-se/guidebook-draft/docs/motivation/problem-space.md

 This observation does not imply that multiplicity is undesirable or should be reduced.
 Rather, it establishes that software systems commonly exist within ecosystems of actors whose composition and relationships change over time, forming a key dimension of the problem space addressed by the Upstream Software Engineering discipline.

-ecosystems of actors whose composition and relationships change over time, forming a key dimension of the problem space addressed by the Upstream Software Engineering discipline.
+As multiple actors and providers interact with a software system, perspectives on what constitutes the system and its environment naturally diverge and evolve.

 ## Boundaries, Context, and Environment